-- In the navigation tree, expand a cube folder. - Right-click Calculated Measures, then select Create Calculated Measure from the context menu.
+- 1. In the navigation tree, expand a cube folder. - 2.
+Right-click Calculated Measures, then select Create Calculated Measure from the context menu.

-The Create Calculated Measure dialog box appears.
+In the Create Calculated Measure dialog box, Enter a descriptive name.

-- 3. Enter a descriptive name. - 4.
-Select a calculation type.
+3. Select a calculation type.

 Your choice of an arithmetic or analytic function dynamically changes the Calculation template.